 Titles aside, what matters most is the content of your terms.

-If you are unsure, check with your lawyer before work starts.
+If you are unsure, check the contents with your lawyer before they start drafting them for you.

 So what should you be aiming for?